How are smartwatches and hybrids in Singapore countering the dominance of tech companies?

 The launch of Tag Heuer's smartwatch Connected underlines the fact that smartwatches are no longer the sole domain of technology companies like Apple, Samsung, Google, and the likes.
 And that matters because wearing watches is a habit for countless people whereas only a selected few wear smartwatch.
 To make people develop a habit of wearing smartwatches just as they wear any other watch, it requires the involvement of the traditional watchmakers.

-Are smartwatches in watch shop Singapore actual watches?
+Are smartwatches in Singapore actual watches?

 Watch lovers, and horology aficionados find it hard to accept the smartwatch as a watch.
 The solid, heavy, and old-fashioned screen of a smartwatch attached to a strap might make it a device but undoubtedly not a watch, according to them.
 To make smartwatches transform into actual watches, it requires the deft touches of the established watchmakers, and it is a good sign that the Swiss watchmakers are now moving into smartwatches and presenting it in a mold of their own.